Bitch Hug: Plot

-Kristin's friends held a surprise welcome home/farewell party for her after she was released from hospital.
+Kristin's sister Linn held a surprise welcome home/farewell party for her after she was released from hospital, along with her friends being at the party too.
 Despite not being in the mood for a party, she is coerced by her friends to stay.
-Andrea visits the party, expecting to get back on good terms with Kristin, but Kristin reverted to her former apathetic self before meeting Andrea.
-In grief, Andrea and Kristin get extremely drunk, and Andrea pulls Kristin's ex-boyfriend into the bathroom to have sex with her.
+Andrea visits the party, expecting to get back on good terms with Kristin, but Kristin reverts to her former apathetic self before meeting Andrea.
+In grief, Andrea and Kristin get extremely drunk, and Andrea pulls Kristin's ex-boyfriend into the bathroom to have sex with him.
 Upon realizing the situation, Andrea pushes him off her, and runs out of the party.
 Kristin chases her and attempts to explain her behavior, and bursts out that their experience wasn't real.
-Andrea takes this as their relationship meant nothing to Kristin.
-Devastated, Kristin returns to the party and Andrea is picked up by Gustav while she states that she wishes to resume her education.
+Andrea takes this to mean that their relationship meant nothing to Kristin.
+Devastated, Kristin returns to the party crying in demoralization, much to Linn's disappointment, and Andrea is picked up by Gustav while she states that she wishes to resume her education and begs for all aid from him as he is the sole person in her life.
+Gustav confirms and commiserates Andrea.

-In an attempt to fix their relationship, Kristin buys a window to cover the hole on the roof of the attic, and hands Andrea her diary.
+In an attempt to mend their relationship, Kristin buys a window to cover the hole on the roof of the attic, and hands Andrea her diary.
 They get back on friendly terms.
 Kristin explains that she doesn't wish to visit New York anymore, since it doesn't feel sincere and real anymore, having had the experience with Andrea already.
 Despite this, Andrea convinces Kristin to fly anyway.

-The next day, Kristin boards the flight to New York, Andrea watches the plane take off and looks back to not see Kristin coming up the escalator again.
+The next day, Kristin and Andrea hug goodbye and she boards the flight to New York, Andrea watches the plane take off and looks back to not see Kristin coming up the escalator again.
+When she takes the taxi back to her house, the driver asks Andrea if she had a pleasant journey, to which Andrea replies "Very".